iot-edge-foundation/iot-edge-beerlift/README.md

 * Going down
 * Unknown (exception state / debug state)

-If any bottles are taken out (or refilled) or the state is changes, a message is send.
+If any bottles are taken out (or refilled) or the state is changes, a message is sent to output 'output1'.

 If the BeerLift detects flooding (water inside the BeerLift) this will result in cloud messages ALSO.